 - Philip Smedley (SME), Teacher of English, Head of Media and Drama

-- Georgina Soanes (SOA), Teacher of English and Media, Teacher in Charge of KS3 English
+- Georgina Soanes (SOA), Teacher of English and Media, Joint Acting Head of English

 - Rosalind Thacker (THA), Teacher of English, member of Pastoral Team